rafael-santiago/macgonuts/doc/Codingstyle.md

 ## Comments and documentation

-Try not be a blasé programmer.
+Try not to be a blasé programmer.
 Stop thinking you are a poet or a genius while coding or a zen haiku coder.
 It does not exist.
 Sometimes you need to comment your stuff for other ones or even for you in the future.
 Try to deliver pieces of engineering that would exist even many centuries after you gone, instead of lousy book samples snippets that falls apart on a minimal poke.

 Your code must stand up even without having you around.
-Less people needing you around to build your stuff, more (good) engineering you are doing, more time you have to do different stuff instead of nursing some sloppy source codes.
+Less people needing you around to build your stuff, more (good) engineering you are doing, more time you have to do different things instead of nursing some sloppy source codes.
 You have a brain and a life do not waste them.
 Really!

 When it is necessary to add a comment, try to use the following meaningful comment markers:

 - ``INFO(Your name or nickname):`` You should use it for general information.
 - ``WARN(Your name or nickname):`` You should use it for warning up something.
-- ``FIXME(Your name or nickname):`` You have found a bug but do not know how to fix it, but your are still pointing it.
+- ``FIXME(Your name or nickname):`` You have found a bug but do not know how to fix it, but you are still pointing it.
 - ``BUG(Your name or nickname):`` This is really a bad bug.
 Help!
 - ``TODO(Your name or nickname):`` A todo marker.